Navy veteran walking hundreds of miles, raising awareness for veteran mental health

 The number "22" comes from a Department of Veterans Affairs report from nine years ago that estimated that 22 American veterans commit suicide every day.
 (The latest report drops that number to about 17).

-Twenty-two miles a day for 22 days comes out to nearly 500 miles of walking for Bulger and Moore, who are hoping to raise awareness about the mental health challenges faced veterans, particularly those who served in combat.
+Twenty-two miles a day for 22 days comes out to nearly 500 miles of walking for Bulger and Moore, who are hoping to raise awareness about the mental health challenges facing veterans.

 For Bulger, who served in the Navy aboard the USS New York, it's personal.
 He’s seen the psychological toll of military service firsthand.